 Um, no. Generation X’ers are the ones that will beg forgiveness instead of asking permission.
 Many managers can attest to the fact that Millennials are in their office all the time asking if they are doing things right!
 They are not risk-takers and they are not rule-breakers.

-I can see how they Gen X’ers and Boomers can get confused by the behavior of Millennials they observe.
+I can see how Gen X’ers and Boomers can get confused by the behavior of Millennials.
 Just because a Millennial does not get swayed by advertising does not mean they are an independent thinker.
 It just means they trust a different source: Their massive circle of online “friends” who influence every decision they make.

 The final thing that is misguided about the article is that they are speculating on how Mills will behave when they are executives.
 Sorry guys, but that is a long ways off and we should be focusing our efforts on understanding how Millennials are as followers right now instead of how they will be as leaders 10-20 years from now.
 Most organizations are miserable at managing Millennials and believe that this generation is full of job-hoppers who will be even more mercenary than Gen X’ers were.
-Nothing could be further from the truth and that is the topic of my next post.
+Nothing could be further from the truth.

 Computer games have come a long way since I first played Castle Wolfenstein on a Commodore 64 at my best friend’s place.

 As computing power advanced along with online access, gaming became more interactive but it was only once the Millennial (born 1982-2004) generation joined in on the fun that gaming truly became a team sport.

 This recent article in the New York Times outlines how gaming is transforming into a sport much like Major League Baseball or Football.
 Teams.
 Groups of young men compete both online and in massive live events for large purses.
 They live in houses provided by sponsors and practice constantly.
 It’s becoming a very lucrative market and may be the Millennial answer to traditional team sports.